apache/druid/docs/api-reference/sql-api.md

 Apache Druid supports two query languages: [Druid SQL](../querying/sql.md) and [native queries](../querying/querying.md).
 This topic describes the SQL language.

-In this topic, `http://ROUTER_IP:ROUTER_PORT` is a place holder for your Router service address and port.
+In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.

 ## Query from Historicals

 ### Submit a query

-Submit a SQL-based query in the JSON request body.
-Returns a JSON object with the database results and a set of header metadata associated with the query.
+Submits a SQL-based query in the JSON request body.
+Returns a JSON object with the query results and optional metadata for the results.
+You can also use this endpoint to query [metadata tables](../querying/sql-metadata-tables.md).

-This endpoint also supports querying metadata by using [metadata tables](../querying/sql-metadata-tables.md).
+Each query can be identified with the SQL context parameter `sqlQueryId`.
+The `sqlQueryId` can be set manually in the request payload.
+If not set, Druid automatically generates a `sqlQueryId` and returns it in the response header.
+Note that the `sqlQueryId` is required to use the [cancel a query](#cancel-a-query) endpoint.

 #### URL